Sullivan County, New York: Government and politics

 Sullivan County is a swing county, backing the national winner in all but three presidential elections from 1952 to the present.
 In 2004, Republican George W. Bush defeated Democrat John Kerry by a margin of 49.47% to 48.55%, or a difference of 285 votes.
 In 2008, however, it was won by Democrat Barack Obama over Republican John McCain by a margin of 54% to 45%.
-The margin remained virtually the same in 2012, as Obama won the county again over Republican Mitt Romney by 54-44%.
+The margin remained virtually the same in 2012, as Obama won the county again over Republican Mitt Romney by 54-45%.
 But then, in 2016, the county swung to Republican Donald Trump over Democrat Hillary Clinton by a margin of 53% to 42%.
 In 2020, the county didn't back the winner nationally for the first time since 2000.
 Incumbent Republican President Donald Trump won the county with 54% of the votes that year compared to the national winner Democrat Joe Biden's 45%.

 There are thirty-six town and village courts in Sullivan County.

 Legislative authority is vested in the county legislature which consists of nine members, each elected from single member districts.
-Currently, there are six Republicans and three Democrats.
+Currently, there are five Democrats and four Republicans.